bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 <div class="release-feature-authors">authors: @mockersf</div>

-Bevy's shader processor now supports ShaderDefs with values.
+Bevy's shader processor now supports ShaderDefs with values, using the new [`ShaderDefVal`].
 This allows developers to pass constant values into their shaders:

 ```rust
 let shader_defs = vec![